JingminSun/LeMON/README.md

-# LeMON-PROSE:  Learning to Learn Multi-Operator Networks - Predictiong Operators and Symbolic Expressions
+# LeMON:  Learning to Learn Multi-Operator Networks

 This work is based on previous works from our group: